 - True.
 If you chip or crack a tooth and don’t seek treatment, then the damage can make the onset of decay more likely.

 We can help you avoid decay and in the event you develop a cavity, we can provide a lifelike solution.
-To learn more, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
-We also proudly serve residents of Lake Bluff, Chicago, Libertyville, Gurnee, Highland Park, Vernon hills, Winnetka, Wilmette, Kenilworth, Bannockburn, Ravinia, and all surrounding communities in the Chicago Metro area.
+To learn more about how to avoid cavities, schedule a consultation or a dental checkup by calling us at 847-234-0517.
+We also proudly serve residents of Chicago and all surrounding communities in the Chicago Metro area.